logo

 4- Professor, Educational sciences, Shahid Chamran University of Ahvaz, Ahvaz, Iran.

-Abstract: (5 Views)
+Abstract: (320 Views)

 Method: A qualitative phenomenological approach was adopted.
 Participants were purposefully selected from faculty members of Iranian universities and identified through snowball sampling.
 After conducting semi‑structured interviews with 15 participants, theoretical saturation was achieved.
-Trustworthiness was ensured using Lincoln and Guba’s four criteria, and data were analyzed following Colaizzi’s descriptive phenomenological method.
+Trustworthiness was ensured using the Lincoln and Guba’s four criteria, and data were analyzed following the Colaizzi’s descriptive phenomenological method.

 Results: The findings revealed that the effective transfer of ideas requires four major structural transformations within universities: (a) organizational redesign based on professional, network-oriented, boundaryless, and project-driven models to restore the university’s knowledge-centered identity; (b) establishment of specialized units to guide the idea flow—identifying problems and opportunities, managing ideas as innovative solution processes, and translating them into social, economic, and industrial contexts; (c) implementation of a transparent mission system to institutionalize idea transfer as a core function of higher education; and (d) development of a sustainable technical–financial support ecosystem to enable the creation and diffusion of innovative ideas.
 These changes were derived from 71 open codes grouped into 14 axial categories.